ClarkGH/cc1/README.md

-A brief practice with basic JS logic for a proof of concept
+A brief practice with basic JS logic for an extremely simple proof of concept